Skip to content

 Event Registration

-onRender() is executed right after the element is created, making it the ideal time to register events. this.element() returns the HTMLElement associated with the View, and events can be registered using the Web API’s addEventListener().
+onRender() is executed immediately after the element is created, making it a good time to register events. this.element() returns the HTMLElement mapped to the View, and you can register events using the Web API’s addEventListener().

 typescript